sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 [0x00400ec0]> afb+ 0x00400a45 0x00400be5 0x00400c04-0x00400be5 0x400c15
 ```

-It is also appearent from the disassembly that besides the instructions there
+It is also apparent from the disassembly that besides the instructions there
 are three more basic blocks.
 Lets create them too!

 ```